Skip to main content

 When a fallback is used, the report documents which level of data was substituted and why.
 Rural counties not assigned to any MSA enter the fallback chain at Step 4 (state-level data).

-BLS suppression codes are handled as follows during data loading: ** and * are treated as NULL (data unavailable). # indicates a wage at or above the BLS cap and is stored as $115.00/hour ($239,200/year).
+BLS suppression codes are handled as follows during data loading: ** and * are treated as NULL (data unavailable). # indicates a wage at or above the BLS cap and is stored at the threshold value ($115.00/hour for 2022+ data, $100.00/hour for 2021 and earlier).

 Separately from the geographic fallback chain above, individual wage percentiles may be suppressed by BLS even when the occupation-area combination has data at other percentiles.
 When this occurs, the median wage from the same data row is used as a substitute.
 See Section 7 for details.